gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # IANA Considerations {#sec-iana}

-Note to RFC Editor: Please replace all occurrences of "\[\[This specification\]\]" with the RFC number of this specification and delete this paragraph.
+Note to RFC Editor: Please replace all occurrences of "\[\[This document\]\]" with the RFC number of this specification and delete this paragraph.

 This document has the following actions for IANA.